Spring Garden Revival

 Contact West Bridgewater's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Residents of West Bridgewater can access seasonal mulch and compost through municipal programs coordinated by the Department of Public Works.
+Residents of West Bridgewater can access seasonal mulch and compost through municipal programs coordinated by the Department of Public Works (DPW).
 Spring and fall are the primary distribution periods, with bulk mulch pickup available at designated locations.
 A resident permit or sticker is typically required for access.
-Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring sustainable material sourcing.
-Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
+Yard waste disposal follows Massachusetts Department of Environmental Protection (MassDEP) regulations, requiring biodegradable paper bags and brush bundled to a maximum of 4-foot length and <50 lbs using biodegradable twine.
 The Transfer Station operates on set hours and may require permits or fees for disposal.
-Municipal mulch is free or low-cost, while regional suppliers offer certified organic hardwood (30-50/cubic yard), shredded bark (35-60/cubic yard), and decorative stone (50-100/cubic yard).
-All materials must be clean, pesticide-free, properly aged (6-12 months for wood chips), and certified disease-free.
+Municipal mulch is sourced from local tree operations, ensuring materials are clean, pesticide-free, and aged for 6-12 months to prevent disease.
+Residents are encouraged to coordinate with municipal tree maintenance and storm debris processing for sustainable material sourcing.

 West Bridgewater Forestry & Parks Department